myENA/cstu/README.md

 - Waits for the new template to be ready for use
 - Deletes the older template if one was found
 - Cleans up the docker container
+- Can also download templates as long as they are extractable `cstu dl --help`

 ```bash
 $ cstu upload --configFile template.yml